collegesoul/MyFashionTrunk/README.md

 The Application uses a React frontend and Springboot backend.
-It integrates Google Cloud Vision API for object detection and Google Cloud Store for storage, and it's connected to a PostgreSQL database .
+It integrates Google Cloud Vision API for object detection and Google Cloud Store for storage of images, and it's connected to a PostgreSQL database .

 ### Note: There's no build process in running the application as it could not be finished before the deadline.